Glass Walls

 Glass block accent and dividing walls are both practical and attractive.
 Today’s glass block choices mean designers and architects can create design solutions for large, “wall-less” spaces, such as open-plan offices, commercial or residential lofts, or homes with great rooms, and owners’ suites.
 Room dividers made of glass block or glass brick retain the openness and light of an open concept space, while still providing sound dampening as well as a customizable level of privacy.
 They are also available in a variety of transparency levels, making it possible to balance the light-penetration advantages with privacy options.
 Picture a children’s play space in a modern home separated from living space by a semi-transparent wall of glass bricks or an open-concept workspace in an industrial loft with meeting space separated by glass blocks of an energetic hue.
 Or, a hotel or restaurant lobby featuring accent walls of cast iron inset with rounds of prismatic bullet glass.

-Light-Penetrating Windows
+Light-Penetrating Glass Windows

 Glass block or glass brick windows are a great solution where standard glass windows are insufficient—or where a design statement is desired.
 Glass block offers light-penetrating privacy, beautiful prismatic effects, customizable design elements, and enhanced safety and security, especially when choosing glass block products rated for fires, hurricanes, or impact resistance.
 Glass block windows also offer exceptional energy savings over traditional window panes, thanks to their superior thermal insulation.
 Today’s creative, contemporary product choices — including many pre-constructed panel units for easy installation — and customization options offer aesthetics that you might never have expected from glass block.